Achievable logoAchievable logo

 Protein for recovery and muscle repair

-Protein consumption after exercise supports muscle repair and adaptation.
-Research shows that combining protein with carbohydrates post-exercise increases glycogen storage when carbohydrate intake is suboptimal.
-Additionally, protein stimulates muscle protein synthesis, which is essential for recovery and growth.
+Protein after exercise supports muscle repair and adaptation.
+Research shows that adding protein to carbohydrates post-exercise increases glycogen storage when carbohydrate intake is too low.
+Protein also stimulates muscle protein synthesis, which is central to recovery and growth.

 Key protein recommendations: